Jatin-tec/ChatBot/README.md

 ## Features

 - Seamless user interface powered by Streamlit.
-- Advanced language processing using LangChain.
 - Handling of rate limit errors to ensure uninterrupted conversations.
 - Intelligent management of token limits to prevent truncation of responses.
-- Enhanced conversational memory using ConversationEntityMemory.

 ## Installation